-Prevalence

-Past studies have shown bone mass to be decreased in both adults (20,21) and children (10,12,22,23) with this disease.
-Children with IBD have significant bone mass deficits, even at diagnosis (10,12,24).
+A. Prevalence: Past studies have shown bone mass to be decreased in both adults $^{20, 21}$ and children $^{10, 12, 22, 23}$ with this disease.
+Children with IBD have significant bone mass deficits, even at diagnosis $^{10, 12, 24}$ .

-Peak Bone Mass

-The majority of our adult bone mass is accumulated by the age of 18 to 20 years in boys and the age of 16 years in girls (25).
-In healthy children, the period of the most rapid bone mineral accrual is between the ages of 11 to 14 years in girls and 13 to 17 years in boys (26).
-The average age at diagnosis of IBD in children is 12 years, with the majority of children diagnosed as having IBD between the ages of 6 and 17 years (27) at a period when the bulk of their bone mass is acquired at the fastest rate.
-Although longitudinal studies of bone mass accrual and peak bone mass attainment in children with IBD, especially in comparison with healthy controls, are lacking, there is evidence from short-term studies that bone mass accrual is hampered in children with IBD (10), and bone geometry and structure may not improve in time (12).
-This leads to the reasonable hypothesis that without support, children with IBD and suboptimal bone mineral density (BMD) may not achieve full potential peak bone mass with grave consequences for later years.
+B. Peak Bone Mass: The majority of our adult bone mass is accumulated by the age of 18-20 yrs in boys and the age of 16 yrs in girls .
+In healthy children, the period of most rapid bone mineral accrual is between the ages of 11-14 yrs in girls and 13-17 yrs in boys .
+The average age at diagnosis of IBD in children is 12 yrs, with the majority of children diagnosed with IBD between the ages of 6 and 17 yrs at a period when the bulk of their bone mass is acquired at the fastest rate.
+Although longitudinal studies of bone mass accrual and peak bone mass attainment in children with IBD, especially in comparison with healthy controls, are lacking, there is evidence from short-term studies that bone mass accrual is hampered in children with IBD, and bone geometry and structure may not improve in time .
+These findings lead to the reasonable hypothesis that without support, children with IBD and suboptimal BMD may not achieve full potential peak bone mass with grave consequences for later years.